 Put the branches in the vase

-I inserted the branches deep into the sand and made sure they’re in the position I wanted so they don’t move.
+I inserted the branches deep into the sand and made sure they were in the position I wanted so they don’t move.

 Then I added a few little rocks on top and some moss as well.

 And that’s it!
 Super easy and looks terrific.
 My brother didn’t even realize it was artificial until I told him, lol.
 So do yourself a favor and make one of these DIY Spring craft wax flowering branches for your home for everyone to admire.